 A light crosses her face.

 “Count your lucky stars, child!
-You’ve got options, and that’s wonderful news!"
+People would gladly take this chance, and here it is unfolding for you!”
 He tells her excitedly.

-Does Blanche take this “option” to travel to a foreign place as an indentured servant?
+Does Blanche have faith that this is divine intervention, opening an opportunity in a foreign land, working as an indentured servant?
 Or does she remain in Cork, taking her chances that things improve?
-If she agrees, does she make it across the ocean, and a treacherous journey, where many died on death ships?
+If she agrees, does she make it across the ocean, risking a treacherous journey, where many died on death ships?

-To read the rest of the story, become a subscriber!
-Subscribers get access to all the stories plus discounts on merchandise.
-Allow the good message this story has to fill your life, become a Subscriber today!
+To read the rest of the story, become a Subscriber!
+Subscribers get access to all the stories 24/7 any time of day or night.

 By Nancy Mitchell